09 Jul The Perfect Working Desk Posture

 Sit to stand desks have been shown to be effective in decreasing discomfort in office workers not because they just simply allow you to stand, but because they encourage movement.
 When you’re standing, you naturally shift your weight from one leg to the other.
 I personally like to use a stool under my sit to stand desk to place my foot upon.
 This not only allows me to shift weight from one leg to the other but also encourages movement in my hips to flex and the associated posterior pelvic tilt and slight lumbar flexion that comes with that movement!

-Sit to stand desks, like the SmartDesk2 from Autonomous AI that I have, not only gives me more movement options in a standing position but also allows me to constantly switch between a sitting and standing position throughout my workday.
-And when I’m sitting OR standing, I will let my body go into whatever posture or position it feels like!
+Sit to stand desks, like the SmartDesk2 from Autonomous AI and UPLIFT V2 that we have, not only gives us more movement options in a standing position but also allows us to constantly switch between a sitting and standing position throughout the workday.
+With sitting OR standing, we can let our bodies go into whatever posture or position it feels like!
 That could be your classic “bad posture” or your “perfect posture”, it doesn’t matter as the perfect working desk posture is the one that keeps you moving!

-The Posture [P]Rehab Program is the ultimate starter resource for any and all desk workers and for those looking to improve their posture.
-Many around the world are moving less and are sitting way more than ever before, NOW is a great opportunity to reap the benefits of this program.
-Find out more HERE.
+The Posture [P]Rehab Program is the ultimate starter resource for any individual looking to improve their posture.
+Many people around the world are moving less and are sitting more now than ever before.
+Your best posture is your next posture, and we have the perfect plan designed to help improve your posture!
+Learn more HERE.

 Sample [P]Rehab Exercise Library Video